 Heading to Scotland and wondering what to do in Inverness?
-Don’t miss these awesome things to do.
+This city is full of ancient history and amazing sites.
+Don’t miss these awesome things to do in Inverness Scotland.

 Originally built to house the dead, the Clava Cairns are about 4,000 years old.
 The cemetery remained a sacred place for millennia.
 You can visit the stone circles and mounds for free.
 They are only about a 5 minute drive from Culloden Battlefield.